JereKuusela/valheim-dev/publish/README.md

 	- Adds a new command `hud` to set or toggle the HUD visibility.
 	- Adds a new setting `server_commands` to automatically execute given commands on the server.
 	- Adds a new setting `command_blacklist` to allow disabling commands.
+	- Adds a new setting to add root users to the server (bypasses the blacklist).
 	- Adds a new setting `fly_no_clip` to disable collision while flying.
 	- Adds improved autocomplete for new commands added in the Frost Caves update.
 	- Changes the command `nomap` to only affect the server by default.
 	- Removes `auto_debugmode` requirement from `auto_fly` and `auto_nocost`.
+	- Removes the command `dev_server_config` as redundant.
 	- Fixes incompatibility with some stamina related mods.
 	- Fixes `resolution` command description.